Azure/Azure-Landing-Zones/docs/content/accelerator/userguide/_index.md

 ## Introduction

-This guide takes you through the steps to prepare your pre-requisites and then run the PowerShell module.
+This guide takes you through the steps to prepare your prerequisites and then run the PowerShell module.

 The accelerator bootstraps a continuous delivery environment for you.
 It supports both the Azure DevOps and GitHub version control system (VCS).
 It uses the [ALZ PowerShell module](https://www.powershellgallery.com/packages/ALZ) to gather required user input and apply a Terraform module to configure the bootstrap environment.

-The accelerator follows a 3 phase approach:
+The accelerator quick start follows a 3 phase approach, with an optional planning and decisions phase:

+- [Phase 0]({{< relref "0_planning" >}}): Planning and decisions to make before starting.
 - [Phase 1]({{< relref "1_prerequisites" >}}): Instructions to configure credentials and subscriptions.
 - [Phase 2]({{< relref "2_start" >}}): Run the PowerShell module to generate the continuous delivery environment.
 - [Phase 3]({{< relref "3_deploy" >}}): Update the module (if needed) to suit the needs of your organization and deploy via continuous delivery.